BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/ldap/README.md

 # Deploy an MQ Queue Manager with LDAP automatically configured
 This lab will guide you through how to create a MQ container with the configuration for LDAP.
+The communication is encrypted using TLS and a user/password is supplied by the application which is authenticated by the queue manager.

 ## Pre-reqs
 To run the following you need to have installed: